The Great Outdoors

 Naturally, in the Horse Capital of the World, you might feel inspired to saddle up and do a little riding yourself.
 Scenic trail rides are available at the Kentucky Horse Park (859-233-4303 or 800-678-8813) as well as at several area stables.
 The Horse Park rides are offered mid-March through the end of October.
 Private stables offer rides year-round, depending upon the weather.
 Call in advance for a reservation.

-Big Red Riding Stables in Harrodsburg offers guided and unguided trail rides over 1,500 scenic acres of Bluegrass countryside.
+Big Red Riding Stables in Harrodsburg offers guided trail rides over 210 scenic acres of Bluegrass countryside.
 It's located at 1605 Jackson Pike, off US 127, about five miles north of Harrodsburg.
 (859) 734-3118.

 Deer Run Stables, in Madison County, south of Lexington, offers guided trail rides as well as pony rides for ages 2 through 7.
 2001 River Circle Dr., Richmond, KY 40475.
 Take I-75 South to exit 97, turn left and follow the signs.
 (859) 227-7636.

 Come to Whispering Woods and find out why the West was fun!
-This unique riding adventure can include overnights with camping and picnicking as well as trail rides and pony rides.
-They also have a cabin for rent and primitive campsites.
+This unique riding adventure can include trail rides and pony rides.
+All experience levels can be accommodated.
+You can also bring your own horse.
 265 Wright Lane, Georgetown, KY 40324.
 (502) 570-9663.

 Experienced riders may want more than a trail ride.
 Enjoy jumping or dressage?
 Make an appointment at Sunburst Horsemanship School, 30 minutes from downtown Lexington at 1129 Durham Lane in Nicholasville.
 (859) 224-8480.
 Parents and grandparents can also arrange to introduce a child to the world of horsemanship.
 They'll get to pet and feed a horse, and take a short ride.